lmu-osc/Introduction-Simulations-in-R/simulate-for-preregistration.md

 ***

-We can look at the summary of our model and make sure it behaves as we expected.
+Once we have a working model, we can look at the summary and make sure it behaves as we expected.
 And we can share the code with collaborators or reviewers.

+You could combine this approach with the sampling approaches you learned in the power/alpha simulation session to look at power for more complex analyses like this.

 <br/>
 <img src="./assets/logreg-results.png" width="750">